Log management with Logrotate

 sudo cat /var/lib/logrotate/status

-For a more detailed analysis, use debug mode:
+For a detailed analysis, run Logrotate in debug mode:

 sudo logrotate --debug /etc/logrotate.conf